jmhodges/copyfighter/README.md

 Example output
 ---------------
     $ copyfighter path/to/pkg
+    # parameter 'f' at index 0 should be made into a pointer
+    func CallsFoo(f Foo)

+    # receiver, and parameter 'o' at index 0 should be made into pointers
+    func (Foo).OnOtherToo(o other)

     # receiver should be made into a pointer
     func (other).OnStruct()

     # receiver should be made into a pointer
     func (other).OnStruct2()

 Defaults